siddhartha-gadgil/LeanAide/README.md

 Then open `code` from the base directory.
 Navigate to the file `TranslateExample.lean` to see an example translation (which will run automatically after compilation).
 More examples are in the comments.

 ## Lean-chat-IDP
-We are developing a bootstrapped version of [Lean-chat](https://github.com/zhangir-azerbayev/lean-chat)
+We are developing a version of [Lean-chat](https://github.com/zhangir-azerbayev/lean-chat) with input dependent prompting.